 - All members of the teaching staff and support staff

 - The Inclusion Manager, Mr David Preston

 - The Head teacher, Mr Michael Watson

-- The governor for SEND
+- The governor for SEND, Mrs Hannah Collison

 - Members of the Senior Leadership Team (SLT)

-To contact David Preston, please ring the school on (0114) 266 0547 or email him at: enquiries@huntersbar-jun.sheffield.sch.uk
+To contact David Preston, please ring the school on (0114) 266 0547 or email him at: senco@huntersbar-jun.sheffield.sch.uk

 Questions School Response What kind of Special Educational Needs and Disabilities (SEND) are provided for, at Hunter's Bar Junior School (HBJ)?
 We welcome all children at HBJ, regardless of their needs.
-We have a range of pupils with SEND on role and currently cater for children with: Attention Deficit Disorder (ADD), Attention Deficit and Hyperactivity Disorder (ADHD), Autistic Spectrum Disorder (ASD), Developmental Coordination Disorder (DCD), Dyslexia and children with dyslexic tendencies, Learning Difficulties, Specific Language Impairments (SLI), Speech and Language difficulties, Visual Impairment, Medical needs/long- term illness, Physical Disability/mobility issues, social, emotional and mental health issues including anxiety and emotional regulation issues.
+We have a range of pupils with SEND on role and currently cater for children with: Attention Deficit Disorder (ADD), Attention Deficit and Hyperactivity Disorder (ADHD), Autistic Spectrum Disorder (ASD), Developmental Coordination Disorder (DCD), Dyslexia and children with dyslexic tendencies, General Learning Difficulties, Specific Language Impairments (SLI), Speech and Language difficulties, Aural Impairment, social, emotional and mental health issues including anxiety and emotional regulation issues.
 As we are a four-storey Victorian school, with limited additional space, our provision for wheelchair users and other physical disabilities is limited.
 How does the school know if children need extra help and what should I do if I think my child may have special educational needs?
 Identification of a child with SEND is made through ongoing class teacher observations (as part of their quality first teaching) and pupil progress meetings (which are held with the Head teacher and Deputy Head teacher every term).
 From this, any child who needs provision that is in addition to or different from that generally made for others at the same age, is identified.
-The Sheffield Toolkit for Assessing Children's Needs is sometimes used to support staff with this process.
-Every pupil with additional needs will have an individual package tailored to suit their needs.
-The support they receive could range from in-class support, in-school interventions to specialist programs from outside agencies.
+The School's Toolkit for Assessing Children's Needs, Sheffield Support Grid Exemplar (SSGe) alongside other assessment and identification tools are used to support staff with this process Every pupil with additional needs will have an individual package tailored to suit their needs.
+The support they receive could range from reasonable adjustments to their school day, in-class support, in-school interventions to specialist programs from outside agencies.
 The Inclusion Manager oversees the arrangements for these children and provides support and guidance to both staff and parents.